 - Select the elements you want to delete.
 Then press the DELETE key or open the context-sensitive menu with a right mouse click and then select Delete.

-- Activate the context-sensitive menu for the edge that needs a new label.
-Select from that menu Add Label.
+- Activate the context-sensitive menu for the node or edge that needs a new label.
+Select Add Label from that menu.
 This will add the label at a default location with a dummy text.